tim25651/WhatsApp2iOS/README.md

 This tutorial should help you to move your WhatsApp messages from an Android phone to an iPhone.
 In this method, the iPhone has to be backed up and restored again and all apps are deleted during the process.
-Thus, thee earlier in the setting up of the iPhone your are transfering WhatsApp the more convenient it is.
+Thus, the earlier in the setting up of the iPhone your are transfering WhatsApp the more convenient it is.

 ## Prerequisites
 - An unencryped message database (Skip #2 and #3),